suchetade2/deloiite-virtual-internship-forage/README.md

 This repository showcases my participation in the **Deloitte Virtual Internship** via **Forage**.

 The program offered **hands-on experience** in:
-- **Data Analysis** – exploring datasets, generating insights, and presenting findings
+- **Data Analysis** – exploring datasets, generating insights and presenting findings
 - **Forensic Technology** – investigating data patterns and applying technology for risk detection

 It provided a realistic simulation of tasks performed by Deloitte professionals in analytics and forensic investigations.